 Choosing a college is all about finding the right fit.
-And while many of those “fit” factors focus on finding the place where you feel most at home, another critical factor is determining which university you believe will do the best job in helping get you ready for life after school.
+And while many of those “fit” factors focus on finding the place where you feel most at home, another critical factor is determining which university will do the best job in helping you get ready for life after school.

-So if you’ve ever asked yourself, “Does how I learn matter?” the answer is: Yes.
+So if you’ve ever asked yourself, “Does how I learn matter?” the answer is: yes.
 It does.
-And here’s why Otterbein students enjoy the smartest way to learn.

 With one faculty member to every 11 students, personal attention is part of the Otterbein experience.
-“I feel like I have a lot more one-on-one attention from my professors,” said Mengyum Zhao, a senior from Beijing, China, studying communication and design.
+“I feel like I got a lot more one-on-one attention from my professors,” said Mengyum Zhao, a 2016 Communication and Design graduate from Beijing, China.

-Professors know your name at Otterbein.
-But, they also know your goals, your talents, your weaknesses, and how to get you from where you are to where you need to be so you can succeed.
-Dan Steinberg, professor of communication, approaches opportunities for his students by considering the individual.
+Otterbein’s size means professors know your name.
+But they also know your goals, talents, weaknesses, and how to get you from where you are to where you need to be.
+Dan Steinberg, professor of Communication, approaches opportunities for his students by considering the individual.
 “I spend time with students to understand what each has to offer and needs to learn,” Steinberg said.
 “I capitalize on those attributes and tailor internship and networking experiences to the students’ interests.
 I work very hard to get the right experience to the right student.”

-Otterbein’s perfect proximity to Columbus, the country’s 15th-largest city, means incredible internships like these are plentiful!
-That’s a major difference for your studies.
+Otterbein’s perfect proximity to Columbus, the country’s 14th-largest city, means incredible internships like these are plentiful!

-Otterbein offers 75 majors and 44 minors.
-And if you’re still exploring the major you might choose to pursue, Otterbein’s Center for Academic Success can help you change majors and explore how your talents and goals best align with courses of study and career options.
+Otterbein offers more than 70 majors and 40 minors.
+Still exploring?
+Otterbein’s Center for Student Success can help you explore how your talents and goals align with courses of study and career options.

 Some schools call their curriculum the “general education” requirements.
 Otterbein’s academic curriculum is anything but general.

-In fact, the American Association of Colleges & Universities, the nation’s authority on undergraduate education, has described Otterbein’s Integrative Studies (IS) curriculum as the model they wish other schools would follow.
+In fact, the Association of American Colleges and Universities, the nation’s authority on undergraduate education, has described Otterbein’s Integrative Studies (IS) curriculum as the model they wish other schools would follow.

-Our alumni will tell you that IS courses and the ways they help you master a broader world-view is exactly what distinguishes them in their careers.
+Our alumni will tell you the ways IS courses help you master a broader world-view is exactly what distinguishes them in their careers.
 “I never really realized the value of an Otterbein education until after I left campus.
-Working in a professional world, you very quickly realize that not all institutions are actually created the same,” said Scott Fais ’98, award-winning television journalist, producer, and host for News 13 Orlando.
+Working in a professional world, you very quickly realize that not all institutions are actually created the same,” said Scott Fais ’98, an award-winning television journalist, producer, and host.

 These experiences might mean that research you conducted with your faculty mentor gets published in a national scientific journal, like it did for Bobby Geiger when he was only a sophomore.
 Or it could be that you will go on a service trip to Uganda to help improve educational facilities like Meghan Davis did as a freshman.
 Or it could mean that you land an exclusive internship with the Columbus Zoo and Aquarium or gain professional insight from a one-on-one conversation with a national network news anchor.

 “You can only learn so much in the classroom.
 Hands-on experience gives you the chance to actually apply that knowledge to real-world scenarios and problems.
-It also helps you determine if you are in the right field of study,” said Chase Moyer, a junior actuarial science major.
-“I know what I’m learning (in my internship) at Nationwide will help me understand my interests while guiding me and my career.”
+It also helps you determine if you are in the right field of study,” said Chase Moyer, a senior Actuarial Science major.
+“I know what I learned [in my internship] at Nationwide helped me understand my interests and guided me and my career.”

 What makes Otterbein the smartest way to learn?